Skip to main content

 You can assign your theme to multiple offers at once:

-Click the “Actions” button on the theme you want to assign.
+1. Click Actions on the theme you want to assign.

 Theme Editor